CoverRight’s Mission and Editorial Guidelines.

 The good news for most Americans is that about 99% of Medicare beneficiaries are eligible for premium-free Part A coverage.

-This means you do not have to pay any premiums at all in order to receive Part A coverage.
+This means you do not have to pay any premiums at all to receive Part A coverage.

-In order to be eligible for premium-free Part A coverage you, or your spouse, must have worked and paid Medicare taxes for a minimum of 10 years (or 40 quarters) before enrolling in Medicare.
+To be eligible for premium-free Part A coverage, you or your spouse must have worked and paid Medicare taxes for at least 10 years (or 40 quarters) before enrolling in Medicare.

 Medicare Taxes PaidMonthly Premium